Exawind/exawind-benchmarks/exawind/NREL_5MW_Turbine/flexible/README.md

 - Simulation dt: 0.003443526170799 s
 - OpenFAST dt: 0.0008608815426997245 s

-<i>Note on run-time: Current results are for approximately 120s simulation time, but a minimum of 300s will be posted as results become available.</i>
+*Note on run-time: Current results are for approximately 180s simulation time, but a minimum of 300s will be posted as results become available.*

+*Note on turbine controller: This case will be re-run in Q3 as a result of a small bug in the controller.
+If interested in running this benchmark, please contact the authors for up-to-date scheduling*

 ## Simulation Setup
 - ExaWind driver SHA: [cba5259fc43ddeca67329630d3c84faad90e91bb](https://github.com/Exawind/exawind-driver/commit/cba5259fc43ddeca67329630d3c84faad90e91bb)